All Episodes

 And to somehow focus attention on their skin color, even if the attempt is in a positive way, cheapens them, in my opinion, because it focuses attention on something other than their work.

-Uh the these racial and gender labels are also a slight against a country that is the most open, free, and progressive on the face of the earth.
+These racial and gender labels are also a slight against a country that is the most open, free, and progressive on the face of the earth.

-Uh this storyline is going to be around for the next two weeks.
+This storyline is going to be around for the next two weeks.

-And one of the purposes of the storyline from the drive-by media, which will be promulgating the story, is that somehow, despite the odds, and it's racist, sexist, bigoted country of America, where we are all obsessed with guilt.
+And one of the purposes of the storyline from the Drive-By media, which will be promulgating the story, is that somehow, despite the odds, and this racist, sexist, bigoted country of America, where we are all obsessed with guilt, finally, two African Americans are going to be coaching in a Super Bowl at the same time.

-This is not the first time two African Americans coached against each other in the National Football League.
+This is not the first time two African Americans coached against each other in the National Football League, but this is the first time in a Super Bowl with this worldwide audience.

-I'm just saying they look at this as extraordinary.
+I'm just saying, they look at this as extraordinary.

 They want to perpetuate a mindset that most people in this country don't have anymore.